The Carina Nebula more >>

 Christian apologists further point out that since “chance” does not have the power to produce anything (more>>), then unless and until a natural mechanism is identified by which the universe could have come into existence out of true nothing (i.e., no matter, no energy, no space and no time) without a cause, it is unreasonable for atheists to insist people deny what they experience in everyday life to always be true; namely, things which come into existence always have a cause for doing so.
 Further, as explained by Christian apologists and astrophysicists Hugh Ross and Jeff Zweerink (see, www.reasons.org), because Einstein’s theory of General Relativity establishes that no observer in this universe can ever directly observe or test for anything that exists outside the space-time envelope of this universe, naturalists will never be able to provide direct evidence that any such mechanism actually exists.
 Rather, naturalists will always have to speculate that such a mechanism exists and that it is capable of producing this universe, as well as the infinite number of other hypothesized universes naturalists rely on to attempt to explain all the exquisitely fine-tuned design features scientists have discovered in our universe which permits life to exist (more>>).
 Arno Penzias, a Nobel laureate in physics, suggests a reason why naturalists might rely on such speculation:

 The second premise of the cosmological argument is that the universe began to exist.
-According to this premise, the universe came into existence a finite time ago — it is not eternal or in a steady state.
+According to this premise, the universe came into existence a finite time ago which means the universe is not eternal or in a steady state.

 Logic Demands the Conclusion that the Universe had a Beginning